-THE AUDITION: PART ONE ~ Individual Audition (10 minutes) The individual audition will be conducted by a panel chaired by at least two members of the Music staff from Hunter School of the Performing Arts.
+Primary Audition Process Individual Audition The individual audition will be conducted by a panel chaired by at least two members of the Music staff from Hunter School of the Performing Arts.

 Each student is required to perform a prepared instrumental or vocal piece as a solo performance.
 It must be no longer than 2-3 minutes (Years 3-6) or 3-4 minutes (Years 7-11).
 Pieces that exceed the time limit will be cut short.
 Your individual audition will be examined as a performance.
 This piece and your choice of performance repertoire should allow you to demonstrate your musical ability.
 If you wish to perform with two separate instruments you must perform one piece on each within the allocated time.